The AURORA Survey: Constraining Chemical Enrichment Pathways at Cosmic Noon with Argon Abundances: Observations and Methods

 Using this available photometry, the spectral energy distribution (SED) was fit using the FAST program \citep{Kriek2009}, assuming the flexible stellar population synthesis models of \citet{Conroy2009} and a \citet{Chabrier2003} IMF.
-We assume a delayed-tau star formation history (SFR), in which $\mathrm{SFR}(t)\propto t\times e^{-t/\tau}$ for the time since the onset of star formation $t$ and the characteristic SFR timescale $\tau$.
+We assume a delayed-$\tau$ star formation history, in which the star-formation rate (SFR) is expressed as $\mathrm{SFR}(t)\propto t\times e^{-t/\tau}$.
+This expression includes parameters for the time since the onset of star formation, $t$, and the characteristic star-formation timescale, $\tau$.
 These models were further constrained by assuming a combination of metallicity (in units of solar metallicity, $Z_\odot = 0.014$) and a dust extinction curve in a similar manner to \citet{Reddy2018}; either a model with 1.4 $Z_\odot$ and the dust curve from \citet{Calzetti2000} or a model with 0.27 $Z_\odot$ and the dust curve from \citet{Gordon2003} was chosen via $\chi^2$-minimization.
 Using this SED estimate as the model for the stellar continuum, we fit each spectral feature with Gaussian profiles to derive their preliminary fluxes.
 These fluxes were used to correct the photometry for the contributions from nebular emission, and then the corrected SED was re-fit using the above methodology.
 Using this updated SED model as the underlying continuum, we again fit the emission-line fluxes.
 These second-pass fluxes were adopted as final for each spectral feature.
 Since our fluxes are calculated from these SED fits, they include stellar Balmer line absorption contributions by construction.